 |IMPAACT Clinical Trials||Child Health, HIV/AIDS, Maternal Health, Vaccines||Botswana, Tanzania, Zambia, Zimbabwe||Levin, M.|

 Myron Levin, MD, Professor, Departments of Pediatrics and Medicine at the University of Colorado School of Medicine undertakes clinical research within the National Institute of Health (NIH)-supported clinical International Maternal Pediatric Adolescent Clinical Trials collaborative trials group (IMPAACT).
 This involves vaccine trials of rotavirus vaccine in infants born to HIV-infected mothers and of HPV vaccine in HIV-infected adolescents.
 IMPAACT has many opportunities to study the treatment of HIV in resource-poor countries, as well as infectious complications of HIV.
 The current trials are in Botswana, Zambia, Tanzania, and Zimbabwe.
 However, research opportunities exist in other African countries, as well as in Thailand, India, and Brazil.
+This project is complete.

 |Implementation and scale-up of “Helping Babies Breathe"||Child Health, Training/Education||Bolivia, Peru, Tibet||Niermeyer, S.|